 before a coiling breath of air found him sleeping in his easy chair.

 He was watching re-runs on a buggy summer night

-when a breeze came from the south through a rusted window screen
+when a breeze came from the south through rusted window screens

-and touched him gently on the forehead as a wife would do.
+and touched him gently on his forehead, as a wife would do.

 Cicadas in mimosa trees were praying loudly and in tongues